How to Open Big CSV Files – an Ultimate Guide

 -

-Google Sheets allows up to 10 million cells, but it struggles with large datasets in practice.
+While Google Sheets supports up to 10 million cells, it often struggles with large datasets in practice.
 Cloud-based processing can cause delays in loading and editing, and browser limitations often lead to inconsistent performance or timeouts when working with big files.

-In the following sections — III.
+In the next sections (III.
 Text Editors and IV.
-Desktop Applications — we provide step-by-step guides using the Windows versions of these applications.
-But keep in mind that in most cases, Mac and Linux versions are also available for the tool.
+Desktop Applications), the step-by-step instructions use the Windows versions of each application.
+Most of these tools are also available for macOS or Linux.
 You can check the overview table at the beginning of the post to see availability for your platform or visit the official site of each application.

 A. EmEditor